Andrew Warnock, Ph.D. — Director

 Mike Viney helps develop STEM kits designed to engage intermediate and secondary level students with science experiments related to real research being conducted at CSU.
 Viney’s core teaching goal is to nurture human curiosity and a healthy skepticism—encouraging students to develop a habit of mind that includes asking the question, “How do you know that?”
 Viney brings 30 years of classroom experience to the EOC team.

-Haley Wartell is a third year undergrad student studying secondary biology education.
-For three years she has helped out around the NSEOC with the Triunfo program, testing kits, and helping out with other tasks as needed!
-She is passionate about creating an inclusive environment in her future classroom with an emphasis on student involvement.
+Blake Zeleny is a fifth year undergrad student studying biological sciences.
+For five years he has helped out around the NSEOC with the Triunfo program, testing kits, and helping out with other tasks as needed!
+He is passionate about creating an inclusive environment in his future classroom with an emphasis on student involvement.